-Carbon dividends, also known as carbon cashback, have been one of CCL's central policy planks from the start.
-So while we continue working to implement them as national policy in the United States, it's great to see the concept being integrated into other carbon pricing plans, from New York State to the European Union (EU).
+Proponents call such rebates "carbon dividends" or "carbon cashback."
+While climate activist continue working to implement them as national policy in the United States, it's great to see the concept being integrated into other carbon pricing plans, from New York State to the European Union (EU).